GrapheneCt/Affinity-Changer/README.md

 # CPU Affinity Mask Changer for PS Vita system apps

-Warning!
-This will only work with reF00D for now.

-This application allows you to change CPU affinity mask of some PS Vita system applications to all user cores, which increases their performance.
+This plugiun changes CPU affinity mask of some PS Vita system applications to all user cores, which increases their performance.

-Sets cpu affinity mask for the following applications: Friends, Trophies, Music, Messages, Settings, ★Checker(uncomment in src if needed), Parental Controls.

 # Some observations: